MUGSHOT: 23-year-old man charged in deadly boat crash near Baytown

 The sheriff's office identified the victims as: Laura Kay Grant, 48, of Mont Belvieu, and William Robert Bowles, 36, of Baytown who were pronounced dead by Justice of the Peace Precinct 6, Larry Cryer at the scene.
 Zachary Jackson Miles, 29 of Beach City, succumbed to his injuries and died at Hermann Memorial Hospital after being flown by helicopter from the scene.

-At this time, two more people are hospitalized in critical condition.
-The wreck involved 11 people – five in the wake/ski boat and six in the bass fishing boat.
+At this time, two more people are hospitalized in stable condition.
+The wreck involved 12 people – five in the wake/ski boat and 7 in the bass fishing boat.

 The boats collided Sunday around 7:30 p.m. about half a mile from the Hugo Park Road boat ramp in the Old and Lost River and Cross Bayou area, according to Sheriff Brian Hawthorne.